decharm/network/README.md

-# network
-A networking framework that aims to enable the development of complex multi-port servers and clients.
+This framework aims to facilitate the creation of multiple-port servers that accept more than one connection.
+Addressing some blocked process issues you may encounter using the Deno API.